wordsmythe/employer-test/README.md

 ### Culture

+* What gives many people culture shock when they join this company?
 * How are goals communicated throughout the organization?
 * How is mentorship approached?
 * What does a week look like when the stars align and everything goes the very best it can?